cpliakas/git-wrapper/README.md

 defaults by using the technique in [this thread on StackOverflow](http://stackoverflow.com/a/3500308/870667).
 Finally, various commands are expected to be executed in the directory containing the working copy.
-Although this a fairly simple challenge to overcome, the library handles this transparently to the developer doesn't have to think about it.
+Although this a fairly simple challenge to overcome, the library handles this transparently so the developer doesn't have to think about it.

 Usage